goauthentik/authentik/docs/integrations/services/tautulli/index.md

 Save the settings, and restart Tautulli if prompted.

-Afterwards, you need to deploy an Outpost in front of Tautulli, just like descried [here](../sonarr/index.md)
+Afterwards, you need to deploy an Outpost in front of Tautulli, as descried [here](../sonarr/index.md)